North China Daily News Building: History

 The North China Daily News was the first English-language newspaper to be published in Shanghai, in 1850.
 Because the newspaper's founder saw Shanghai as a growing commercial center and founded the paper to support Shanghai's growth, much of its original content was related to shipping news.
 The paper expanded as Shanghai grew, and moved to the Bund in 1901.
 In 1921 the paper began construction of this building as its new headquarters, and completed construction in 1924.

 The building was designed by architects Lester, Johnson & Morriss, which was co-founded by Gordon Morriss, the brother of the newspaper's owner at the time, Henry E. Morriss.
 From 1927 the building also housed the offices of American Asiatic Underwriters, an insurance agency founded by Cornelius Vander Starr and the forerunner of the American International Group (AIG).
 The Japanese Empire confiscated the building during its occupation of Shanghai during the World War II.
 During that time the building was home to the Tairiku Shimpō (大陸新報), a Japanese newspaper.

 After World War II the North China Daily News returned to the building, and the paper continued to operate until 1951, shortly after the founding of the People's Republic of China.
 The building was then confiscated and used by the Chinese government as a branch for various government offices at various times.
-In 1996 the building was restored, and in 1998 it became the Shanghai branch of AIA Group Limited.
+In 1996 the building was restored by Jan Hird Pokorny Associates of New York City, and in 1998 it became the Shanghai branch of AIA Group Limited.
 AIA was a subsidiary of American International Group (AIG), which is a successor company of the American Asiatic Underwriters, who occupied part of the building in the early twentieth century.